- Send with Email

 - Share to Stumbleupon

 Article 29 of the CRPD sets out the framework for persons with disabilities’ participation in political and public life and stipulates that state parties shall “guarantee to persons with disabilities political rights and the opportunity to enjoy them on equal basis with others.”
 To achieve this, state parties should: ensure that voting procedures, facilities and materials are appropriate and easy to use for persons with disabilities; and protect the rights of persons with disabilities to vote by secret ballot, stand for elections and hold office as an elected representative.

 Furthermore, under Article 29 state parties have the duty to promote an environment in which persons with disabilities can participate in the conduct of public affairs on an equal basis with others, including through the activities of non-governmental organisations, and forming and joining organisations of persons with disabilities.
-This indicator looks at whether EU Member States have ratified the CRPD without a reservation or declaration to Article 29 on participation in political and public life.
-Ratification is the legal act that a State makes to show that it will abide by and implement the legal obligations set out in the treaty.
+This indicator looks at whether EU Member States have accepted (typicall ratified) the CRPD without a reservation or declaration to Article 29 on participation in political and public life.
+Ratification (or equivalent actions) is the legal act that a State makes to show that it will abide by and implement the legal obligations set out in the treaty.
 Upon ratification, a State can enter a ‘reservation’ to one or more articles of the treaty.
 The implication of a reservation is to limit or qualify the obligation to implement that particular provision.

 Have EU Member States ratified the CRPD without a reservation to Article 29?